-6.5 How do the Indicators apply to family members, temporary workers, employees and others who work on the smallholder's forest?
+E.5 How do the Indicators apply to family members, temporary workers, employees and others who work on the smallholder's forest?

-In Principle 2, the IGI generally refer to "workers" meaning employed and self-employed persons working in the smallholder's forest.
-In general, in the Asia Pacific region, most workers on a Draft for PSU Review FSC-STD-RAP-01-2021 V-1 FSC Regional Forest Stewardship Standard for Smallholders smallholder's forest are either the self-employed smallholder, his or her family members and business partners or are temporary workers hired on contract to do short-term specific tasks.
+In Principle 2, the IGI generally refer to "workers" meaning employed and selfemployed persons working in the smallholder's forest.
+In general in Vietnam, most workers on a smallholder's forest are either the self-employed smallholder, his or her family members and business partners or are temporary workers hired on contract to do short-term specific tasks.
 In rare or unusual situations, a smallholder may have an employee or employees, so this term is also included as well.
 In community forests or co-operatives there may be volunteers or community members working.